catmaid/CATMAID/sphinx-doc/source/installation.rst

 We strongly recommend that you install all Python package dependencies into a virtualenv, so that they are isolated from the system-wide installed packages and can be upgraded easily.
 Some of these Python packages depend on system-wide libraries that you will need to install in advance, however.
-You can do this with one of the following commands (the one suiting best your OS):
+You can do this with the following command on Ubuntu (you may need additional PPAs, such as ubuntugis and postgresql):

-Ubuntu 18.04:

-    .. fileinclude:: ../../packagelist-ubuntu-18.04-apt.txt
-       :removelinebreaks:
-       :indent:
-       :prepend: sudo apt-get install
-       :split: 75
-       :splitend:  \

-Ubuntu 16.04:

-    .. fileinclude:: ../../packagelist-ubuntu-16.04-apt.txt
+    .. fileinclude:: ../../packagelist-ubuntu-apt.txt
        :removelinebreaks:
        :indent:
        :prepend: sudo apt-get install